adur1990/Pass-for-macOS/README.md

 ### Limitations
 * The popover view can not be shown using the shortcut.
 Therefore, the first password for the current domain will be autofilled if multiple exist.
 * OTP is not supported.
-* Passafari was currently only tested using macOS Mojave with Safari 12 and 13, although it should work starting with macOS Sierra.
+* Pass for macOS was currently only tested using macOS Mojave with Safari 12 and 13, although it should work starting with macOS Sierra.

 ## Table of Contents
 * [Requirements](#requirements)